gsayson/gateway/README.md

 - `coda.mongo-name` is the MongoDB database name
 - `coda.token-expiration` is the length of the lifetime of an authorization token, in hours.
 - `coda.refresh-expiration` is the length of the lifetime of a refresh token, in days.
+- `coda.recaptcha-secret` is the ReCAPTCHA secret used to deter bots.

 Also, please configure other Spring properties vital to run Gateway, like setting up HTTPS etc.
 <br>